The Website The Birds Maps Virtual Tour Email us

 - EssaysEric Dinerstein Bill Young

-Early Spring Date: April 4 Late Spring Date: May 23 Most Frequently Seen: April 17-29
+Early Spring Date: April 4 Late Spring Date: May 23 Best Dates to See in Spring: April 17 - May 3

-Blue-headed Vireos are the first vireos to arrive at Monticello Park each spring.
+Spring: Blue-headed Vireos are the first vireos to visit Monticello Park each spring.
 They start to arrive in early April and are most commonly seen during the second half of the month.
 They are never in the park in significant numbers.
 They nest in Canada, the northern United States, and the Appalachian Mountains.

 Where to See Them in the Park